hyperf/hyperf/docs/en/router.md

 `prefix` represents the URI prefix for all methods under the controller, the default is the lowercase of the class name.
 For example, in the case of `UserController`, the `prefix` defaults to `user`, so if the controller method is `index`, then the final route is `/user/index`.
 It should be noted that the `prefix` is not always used: when the `path` of a method in a class starts with `/`, it means that the path is defined as an absolute `URI` and the value of `prefix` will be ignored.
 At the same time, if the `prefix` attribute is not set, then the part after `\\Controller\\` in the controller class namespace will be used as the route prefix in SnakeCase style.

 `server` indicates which server the route is defined for.
 Since `Hyperf` supports starting multiple servers at the same time, there may be multiple HTTP servers running at the same time.
 Therefore defining the `server` parameter can be used to distinguish which server the route is defined for.
-The default is `http.
+The default is `http`.

 ### Route parameters